Translated by Lester Somera

 ・No children under seven.

 Pay 2000 yen per person and put your belongings in the designated area.
 After disinfecting your hands, the staff will give you a simple explanation.
-There will be owls all over the interior, with a diverse range of sizes and personalities.
-When you find one that you like, tell the staff, and you can have an owl perch on your hand or shoulder, a maximum of two times a person.
+There are owls all over the interior, with a diverse range of sizes and personalities.
+When you find one that you like, tell the staff, and you can have an owl perch on your hand or shoulder, up to two times per person.